ristik-github/design-system-descriptions/Figma MCP documentation/vertical-navigation.md

 ## Technical Implementation Notes

 ### Container Flexibility
-- The container height should be flexible to accommodate varying numbers of items
+- The container height is fixed to the available viewport height (minus header and margins)
-- Implement overflow scrolling if the list exceeds available vertical space
+- Implement overflow scrolling when navigation items exceed the container height
-- Consider adding a maximum height constraint for very long lists
+- The container itself does not expand beyond the viewport; internal content scrolls instead

 ### Hierarchy Indentation
 The hierarchy is achieved through progressive left padding: